Contributing to VinylDNS

 Often times, you will need to make revisions to your Pull Requests that you submit.
 This is part of the standard process of code review.
 There are different ways that you can make revisions, but the following process is pretty standard.

-1. Sync with upstream first. git checkout master && git fetch upstream && git rebase upstream master && git push origin master
+git checkout master && git fetch upstream && git rebase upstream master && git push origin master

-2. Checkout your branch on your local git checkout your-user-name/user-branch-name
+- Checkout your branch on your local

-4. Revise your Pull Request, making changes recommended in the comments / code review
+.
+Note: If you have merge conflicts, you will have to resolve them - Revise your Pull Request, making changes recommended in the comments / code review

-5. Stage and commit these changes on top of your existing commits
+- Stage and commit these changes on top of your existing commits

-6. When all tests pass, git push origin your-user-name/user-branch-name to revise your commit.
-Note: If you rebased or altered the commit history, you will have to force push with a -f flag.
-GitHub automatically recognizes the update and will re-run verification on your Pull Request!
+to revise your commit.
+Note: If you rebased or altered the commit history, you will have to force push with a-f

 Pull Request Approval